 Hosted by: Reina Palmer and Christina Scalera

-Every week, this show examines how to not only build a creative business but how to turn it into an empire.
+Every week this show examines how to not only create a creative business, but turn it into an empire.

-Each week, Creative Empire features guests who chat about how you can combine creative goods with the business side of things to make a cohesive enterprise that will thrive.
-And even better, they tell you you can do this without hindering your vision or your business and staying true to what you want.
+Each week, The Creative Empire features guests who chat with the hosts about how you can combine creative goods with the business side of things to make a cohesive business that will thrive.
+And even better?
+They tell you that you can do this without hindering your vision or your business, and staying true to what you want.

-The hosts talk a lot about unique marketing strategies, like how to create engaging quizzes or how to become a podcast guest.
+They talk a lot about unique marketing strategies, like how to create engaging quizzes, or how to apply to be a podcast guest and get accepted.